wpilibsuite/frc-docs/source/docs/software/advanced-controls/system-identification/creating-routine.rst

 ## User Code Setup

 .. note:: Some familiarity with your language's units library is recommended and knowing how to use Consumers is required.
-Ths page assumes you are using the Commands framework.
+This page assumes you are using the Commands framework.

 To assist in creating SysId-compatible identification routines, WPILib provides the ``SysIdRoutine`` class.
 Users should create a ``SysIdRoutine`` object, which take both a ``Config`` object describing the test settings and a ``Mechanism`` object describing how the routine will control the relevant motors and log the measurements needed to perform the fit.